 break

-Run following commands to setup and update the index.
+Run the following command to set up and update the index.

 At this point, you can start the CocoIndex server and develop your RAG runtime against the data.
 To test your index, you could